 The reality is there’s no ‘one size fits all’ answer to this question.
 From the procedure itself to the healing period, every aspect of this treatment will depend on you as the patient.

 If you’re missing a lot of teeth, it will take longer to fit your implants.
 However, many people decide that the process’s length is more than worth it for the results.

 In general, dental implant treatment involves four stages:

-The first stage is to call nearby dental clinics to arrange an initial consultation.
-Your dentist will take some advanced imaging scans of your mouth, which will help create your personalized treatment plan.
+The first stage is to call a nearby dental clinic to arrange an initial consultation.
+During this appointment, your dentist will take some advanced imaging scans of your mouth, which will help create your personalized treatment plan.

 If you decide that you’d like to move forward, the next step is to attend a pre-procedure appointment.

 Here, your dentist will examine your teeth again to finalize your treatment plan and get you ready for the actual procedure.
 You’ll also be given specific instructions on how to take care of your teeth before and after the implant placement.

 Now, it’s time to get your dental implants.
 The length of your appointment will depend on how many implants you’re having fitted.